UENotForMIT/UENotForMIT.github.io/staticsite/content/home/problems.md

 ![relative_contribution](relative_contribution.svg)

 To emphasize, this is not our total dues but only the fraction we would send to national.
-Clearly we are paying more to this union than our fair share.
+Clearly ** we would pay more than our fair share ** .

 ##### Fiscal Responsibility
 The UE has claimed that they could support us financially should further issues arise, such as docking of wages due to strikes.
 Full compensation for strike pay would be $20/hour * 20 hours/day * 5000 people = $0.8 M/day.
 Currently, the UE has minimal financial assets, totaling approximately $2.5 M.
-This means that financing a grad student strike at 100% strike pay would exhaust all available assets in 3 days.
+This means that financing a grad student strike at 100% strike pay would exhaust all available assets ($2.5 M) and yearly income from dues ($4.35 M) in 8.5 days.
-At a more moderate 20% strike pay (which would not be enough for students to pay for housing and other necessities), this would still only last 15 days.
+At a more moderate 20% strike pay (which would not be enough for students to pay for housing and other necessities), this would still only last 42 days.
 Graduate student strikes at other institutions have lasted far longer, and we would be left completely unprotected.

 The bottom line is, the UE cannot protect us in the event of a strike and that any strike funds which could support us would be made of almost entirely our own contributions.